Accademia Vivarium Novum

 The Academy Vivarium Novum (or Accademia in Italian) is a college in Rome founded in 1998.
-Students can spend one or more years immersed in Latin and Ancient Greek.
-These languages are spoken both in and outside of the classroom.
+Students can spend one or more years immersed in Latin and Ancient Greek, which are spoken both in and outside of the classroom.

-The Academy Vivarium Novum was founded with the intent to preserve the tradition of Renaissance schools, their teaching methods, and the vision of the world that such an education fosters.
+The Academy Vivarium Novum was founded with the intent to preserve the tradition of Renaissance schools and their teaching methods.
 It wants to induce a rebirth of the humanities based on the belief that dignity (dignitas hominis) may be attained only by continuous self-examination.
-The students of the Academy Vivarium Novum aim to achieve a comprehensive grasp of the Latin and Ancient Greek languages.
+Students are trained to learn Latin and Ancient Greek.

+History

+The institution was founded by Luigi Miraglia, a Latinist and classical philologist, in 1991.
+Its roots trace back to a previous language-revival experimental institution in the 1980s on the small, uninhabited island of Vivara in the Gulf of Naples.

+The international campus project officially began in 1998, promoted by classical scholars Giovanni Pugliese Carratelli and Gerardo Marotta, who were concerned about the fate of classical disciplines in Europe.
+The Mnemosyne Foundation was subsequently established in 2000 to create the international center.

+The Academy was initially situated in a headquarters in Montella (AV), in the Irpinia region.
+In August 2016, the Academy received the concession for its current, stable headquarters at Villa Falconieri in Frascati, a "Borrominian jewel" of the Castelli Romani, with support from the Ministry of Cultural Heritage and the Ministry of Education.

 Academic year

 The main programme offered by the Academy, which is held from the beginning of October up to the end of June, mainly aims to provide students with a strong experience in the domain of the Humanities.
 The subjects of the courses are principally Ancient Greek philosophy, Latin literature, Renaissance literature, Ancient Greek language and literature and Roman History.
 The course of History of poetry and ancient prosody combines ancient verses with music, in order to explain their metrical structure in a more efficient way.
 The choir of the Academy, Tyrtarion (from the names of Tyrtaeus and Arion), has already become well known in the domain of Latin and Greek poetry.

 Despite the curriculum being taught in classical languages, the programme's aim is not the mastery of the Latin and ancient Greek languages for their own sake.
 Rather, these languages are thought of as instrumental in understanding the most significant aspects of the western world's literary, philosophical, and historical legacy, and how it has been shaped by them.

 Pupils from sixteen to twenty-five years of age are admitted to the Academy; every year, an application process is organised in order to receive scholarships and be admitted to the Academy for one year.
 Room, board, classes and didactic materials are all provided free to recipients.